Learn About Requirements for Medicaid in Maine

 The Modified Adjusted Gross Income (MAGI) is used to determine MaineCare eligibility for most children, parents, adults and pregnant women.
 The MAGI-based process takes into consideration an applicant’s taxable income and tax filing relationships to decide an applicant’s financial eligibility.
 Generally, elderly and disabled adults must earn less than the federal poverty level (FPL).
 Children younger than 21 years of age may have incomes up to 150 percent of the FPL, whereas parents of minors and pregnant women can have household earnings up to 200 percent of the FPL.
 Those with certain diagnosis, such as HIV and cervical cancer, are eligible with incomes up to 250 percent of the FPL.

 Discover more about the requirements to receive health care coverage from the Medicaid program in our free guide.

 What are the Medicaid application guidelines in Maine?

 To determine who is eligible for Medicaid, petitioners must complete MaineCare application.
 Those who meet the Maine Medicaid benefits eligibility requirements will receive coverage as soon as they are approved.
 Applicants can receive a MaineCare application anywhere in the state by visiting their local Department of Health and Human Services (DHHS) office.
 Individuals can apply online, in-person, by mail and by phone.
 Medicaid benefits do not have a deadline and petitioners can apply at any time.

-Find out how to properly submit a Medicaid application using the comprehensive information in our detailed guide.
+Find out how to properly submit a Medicaid application by reading our free guide.